 device names Operating system versions before Version 5.0 use different names than those of Version 5.0 and higher.
 In general, this manual uses the Version 5.0 names.
-For example, where a partition name is represented by /dev/disk/dsk3g, the see on your terminal screen or in a log file created by dupatch, but is not particularly useful in the examples in this manual.
+For example, where a partition name is represented by $\lceil dev/disk/dsk \rceil$ 3g, the redundant information.
+This is information you would see on your terminal screen or in a log file created by dupatch, but is not particularly useful in the examples in this manual.